electricsquare/raymarching-workshop/readme.md

 }
 ```

-To calculate the each ray's direction, we'll want to transform the screen-space pixel coordinate input (`fragCoord`), which in range `[0, w), [0, h)`, into the range `[-a, a], [-1, 1]`, where `a` is the aspect ratio of the screen.
-We can then pass this value into the `getCameraRayDir` function we defined above to get the ray direction.
+To calculate the each ray's direction, we'll want to transform the pixel coordinate input `fragCoord` from the range `[0, w), [0, h)` into `[-a, a], [-1, 1]`, where `w` and `h` are the width and height of the screen in pixels, and `a` is the aspect ratio of the screen.
+We can then pass the value returned from this helper into the `getCameraRayDir` function we defined above to get the ray direction.

 ```cpp
 vec2 normalizeScreenCoords(vec2 screenCoord)